connervieira/Phantom/README.md

 Vanilla OpenALPR has support for several different programming languages.
 While useful is many cases, these libraries add quite a bit of complexity, so Phantom removes them in favor of a more general support structure.

+### Video Transparency

+When using a live video stream from a capture device, Phantom saves still frames to /dev/shm/phantom-webcam.jpg, where other programs can access it without needing to release the capture device.

 ## Installation